johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

     Possible values: `3`, `5`, `7` *default*{ .default }, `9`, `10`, `11`, `12`.

-    You can typically only choose between `5` and `7` on real cards.
+    You can typically only choose between `3`, `5`, `7` and `10` on real cards,

+    Many games do not recognize IRQs higher than 7.

     !!! important

-        Cards up until the Sound Blaster Pro 1.0 defaulted to IRQ 7.
-From the Sound Blaster Pro 2.0 onwards, the default had been changed to IRQ 5.
-Some earlier games assume IRQ 7 and do not let the user to change it.
-Games assuming IRQ 5 is less of a problem, making `7` the overall most compatible setting.
+        Cards before the Sound Blaster 16 defaulted to IRQ 7.
+From the Sound Blaster 16 onwards, the default had been changed to IRQ 5.
+Because of this, many earlier games assume IRQ 7 and do not let the user to change it.
+Games that assume IRQ 5 are rarer, making `7` the overall most compatible setting.

 ##### dma

 :   The DMA (also referred to as low DMA) channel used for 8-bit
-    transfers of the Sound Blaster.
+    digital audio on the Sound Blaster.

     Possible values: `0`, `1` *default*{ .default }, `3`, `5`, `6`, `7`.